The Live Forevers are perennial plants with star-shaped flowers and coarse toothed leaves. This is a short erect plant, up to 2 feet high.

 Stems are succulent and un-branched.

 Leaves are flat, thick, mostly elliptical and can be either opposite or alternate, very often with course teeth as shown in these photos.
 Upper leaves connect direct to the stem, lower leaves have short stalks.
-The upper and lower leaf surfaces can be separated by lateral pressure with the finger tips, creating a purse or pudding bag as the older common names imply.
+The upper and lower leaf surfaces can be separated by lateral pressure with the finger tips, creating a purse or pudding bag as the older common names of "Witch's Moneybags" and "Purse Plant" and "Pudding-bags" imply.

-Pink flowers appear in compact heads, each petal has pointed spreading tips; there are 10 stamens with reddish anthers, 5 carpels, each with a persistent short style.
-Petals are twice the length of the 5 sepals.
-The flowers can also be whitish.
+Pink flowers appear in compact cymes, each flower has 5 pinkish petals with pointed spreading tips; there are 10 stamens with reddish anthers exserted above the petals; 5 carpels, each of a deeper pink color and with a persistent short style.
+The calyx is 5-lobed; the petals are twice the length of the 5 calyx lobes which are spatula shaped.
+The flowers can also be whitish-yellowish.

 Seeds are very small but plants seldom produce seed.